Insurance Guidebook - Explaining Property Insurance in Ontario

 • There are three main types of property insurance:

-• Homeowner’s Insurance: This covers the house itself, your personal belongings, and liability if someone gets hurt on your property.
-It may also cover extra living expenses if the house is damaged and uninhabitable due to peril or loss covered by the policy.
+• Homeowner’s Insurance: This covers the house itself, outbuildings, your personal belongings, and liability if someone gets hurt on your property.
+It may also cover extra living expenses if the house is damaged and uninhabitable due to peril or loss covered by the policy

 • Condominium Insurance: Designed for condo owners, this covers personal belongings, the unit itself, any improvements made to your unit, and liability if someone gets hurt on your property, or if an incident in your condo affects another condo owner’s unit.
 It also covers shared areas not covered by the condominium corporation’s insurance.